eclipse-edc/docs/developer/wip/for-adopters/Concepts.md

 ## The Federated Catalog

-Covers how publishing and retrieving data catalogs works.
+Covers how publishing and retrieving federated data catalogs works.

 ## General Concepts